thestr4ng3r/nxjson/README.md

 ##Features

-- Parse JSON from null-terminated string
+- Parses JSON from null-terminated string
 - Easy to use tree traversal API
-- Unescape string values (except Unicode)
-- Comments // line and /\* block \*/ skipped
+- Allows // line and /\* block \*/ comments (except before colon :)
+- Operates on single-byte or multi-byte characters (like UTF-8), not wide characters
+- Unescapes string values (including Unicode codepoints & surrogates)
+- Can use custom Unicode encoder, UTF-8 encoder built in
+- Can use custom memory allocator
+- Can use custom macro to print errors
 - Test suite included

-##Limitations

-- No Unicode support (\uXXXX escape sequences remain untouched)
+## Limitations

-- Not validating parser; might accept invalid JSON (eg., extra or missing commas, comments, octal or hex numeric values, etc.)
+- Non-validating parser; might accept invalid JSON (eg., extra or missing commas, comments, octal or hex numeric values, etc.)

-##API
+## API

 Parsed JSON tree consists of nodes.
 Each node has type: